mialkin/docs/unix/macos/macos.md

 ### Gifox

-[↑ Gifox](https://gifox.app) is a macOS status bar application for recording, converting, editing and sharing GIFs.
+[↑ Gifox](https://gifox.app) is a macOS status bar application for recording, converting, editing, and sharing GIFs.

 ### HandBrake